Animatable Neural Radiance Fields for Modeling Dynamic Human Bodies: Related work

 \section{Related work}

-\paragraph{Human reconstruction.} Modeling human characters is the first step of traditional animation pipelines.
-To achieve high-quality reconstruction, most methods rely on complicated hardware, such as depth sensors \cite{collet2015high, dou2016fusion4d, su2020robustfusion} or a dense array of cameras \cite{debevec2000acquiring, guo2019relightables}.
-Recently, some works \cite{sitzmann2019scene, niemeyer2020differentiable, mildenhall2020nerf, yariv2020multiview} have employed deep neural networks to learn 3D representations from images with differentiable renderers, which reduces the number of input camera views and achieves impressive reconstruction results.
-However, they have difficulty in recovering correct reasonable 3D human shapes when the camera views are too sparse, as shown in \cite{peng2020neural}.
-Instead of optimizing the network parameters per scene, \cite{natsume2019siclope, saito2019pifu, zheng2019deephuman, saito2020pifuhd} utilize networks to learn the human priors from ground-truth 3D data, allowing them to reconstruct human shapes from even a single image.
+\textbf{Human reconstruction.} Modeling human characters is the first step of traditional animation pipelines.
+To achieve high-quality reconstruction, most methods rely on complicated hardware \cite{collet2015high, dou2016fusion4d, su2020robustfusion, debevec2000acquiring, guo2019relightables}.
+Recently, some works \cite{sitzmann2019scene, niemeyer2020differentiable, mildenhall2020nerf, yariv2020multiview} have attempted to learn 3D representations from images with differentiable renderers, which reduces the number of input camera views and achieves impressive reconstruction results.
+However, they have difficulty in recovering reasonable 3D human shapes when the camera views are too sparse, as shown in \cite{peng2020neural}.
+Instead of optimizing the network parameters per scene, \cite{natsume2019siclope, saito2019pifu, zheng2019deephuman, saito2020pifuhd} utilize networks to learn human shape priors from ground-truth 3D data, allowing them to reconstruct human shapes from even a single image.